Winning Workplace Giving Strategies For Nonprofits

 10. Group Volunteer Events

 One final workplace giving program to note is group (more specifically, corporate) volunteer events.
-Many employers choose to organize volunteer opportunities in tangent with local organizations, and some are even offering virtual experiences that allow team members to get involved from afar.
+Many employers organize volunteer opportunities in tangent with local organizations, and some are even offering virtual experiences that allow team members to get involved from afar.

 These types of events can take place either during or outside of typical work hours, and common activities can include working with environmental cleanups, soup kitchens, and more.